 - 1. All Computer exhibits must be the result of Junior Exhibitor's Project work since last year's fair. - 2.
 Only one entry per lot number. - 3.
-All exhibits must be in place by 9:00 a.m. on entry day. - 4.
 Explain how the document was created.
-The type of device, the name of the software, and the type of printer used must be stated on the exhibit. - 5.
+The type of device, the name of the software, and the type of printer used must be stated on the exhibit. - 4.
 An Award of Excellence will be given to outstanding exhibits.